Published in “Tapestry of Tales and Poetry” by the Writers of Brant. 2025

-Something always happens on these drives home.
+Something weird always happens on these drives home.

 &&&

-My attempt to keep him from distracting my attention from the traffic is middling at best.
-I sense him…feel him…centimetres, if not millimetres, from my bumper.
-One more millimetre and my car will be spiralling out of control into the busy intersection, as a 16-wheeler approaches at 110 kilometres an hour…
+I look in my rear-view, and he’s so close to my bumper that I can’t see his headlights.
+My attempt to stay focused is middling.
+I sense him, centimetres, if not millimetres, from me.
+One more millimetre, and my car will spiral out of control into the busy intersection, as a 16-wheeler approaches at 110 kilometres an hour…

-I look in the rear-view mirror and…and…and…a shiver goes down my spine as the driver’s face comes into focus.
-There is no obvious deviation from your average dangerous driver…but…but, there is something “off”.
-He’s emotionless, he’s exuding no emotion…he’s empty…blank…dangerously blank.
+Why are the other drivers not reacting to this dangerous maniac?
+Where are the cops to save me from this tailgater?
+I look in the rear-view mirror again, and…and…a shiver goes down my spine as the driver’s face comes into clear focus.
+There is no deviation from your average dangerous driver, but something is “off”.
+He exudes no emotion…he’s blank…dangerously blank.

 What the…???